darioncassel/sok-differential-testing/index.md

 ##### 9. Exit Criteria

 The exit criteria for the dynamic testing is *exhaustion* of the test cases.
-The exit critera for the manual code analysis is *manual*.
+The exit criteria for the manual code analysis is *manual*.

 ##### 10. Vulnerability to False Positives